nuxt/website-v2/content/en/resources/performance/pwa.md

 ---
 title: 'PWA'
-short_description: 'Supercharge Nuxt with a heavily tested, updated, zero-config and stable PWA solution!'
+short_description: 'Easily build a Progressive Web App for your Nuxt.js application to improve your apps performance.'
-long_description: 'Progressive Web Apps (PWA) are reliable, fast, and engaging, although there are many things that can take a PWA from a baseline to exemplary experience.'
+long_description: 'Progressive Web Apps are web applications that use progressive enhancements.
+Using service workers and a web app manifest, your web application becomes reliable and installable.'
 category: performance
 position: 61
 logo: 'https://pwa.nuxtjs.org/icon.png'